El Yunque: From the North Side to the South Side & Back

 If you haven’t figured it out by now, I’ll let you in on a little secret — we enjoy hiking in El Yunque National Forest.
 Of course, since we live in Río Grande, we focus mainly on the trails off of Road 191 on the north side of the forest.
 We don’t get to the south side of El Yunque too often, so that area is kind of new to us.
 We recently discovered a way (actually 2 ways) to hike between the north and south sides of El Yunque.

 We have hiked all of the usual marked trails in El Yunque, so we are always looking for new and interesting trails/paths to explore.
 During a hike in early 2009, on Trade Winds Trail, we met some hikers that were coming up from South Road 191.
-They told us about an old, unmarked trail ( the old Río Sabana trail) that very few people know about.
+They told us about an Río Sabana trail that very few people know about.
 That little bit of information got us thinking … possibly a new trail to explore?

-5/13- this trail is closed and not maintained.
+Note- the top part of this trail is not maintained well.
 This hike will not be for the average rain forest visitor.
 These trails require moderate to challenging hiking in a very remote area.
 Be prepared.
 These trails are not maintained like the marked trails lower in the forest.
 Some have land-slided areas, which require a side trip around.
 Hike at your own risk!

-Note the Rio Sabana trail is not marked where it meets the Trade Winds Trail,so you need to be on the lookout for it.
+Note: when we went, the Rio Sabana trail is not marked where it meets the Trade Winds Trail.
+This may have changed, but you need to be on the lookout for it.
 So how will you find it?
 The Trade Winds Trail is marked with mile markers, but they’re not much help since they appear to be out of order.
 So here are some hints from our notes.
-In 2009, It took us about 1½ hours of hiking on Trade Winds to get to the junction with Rio Sabana, but recent hikers said it took about 3.5 hours.
+In 2009, It took us about 1½ hours of hiking on Trade Winds to get to the junction with Rio Sabana, but recent hikers said it took about 3.5 hours!
 In that time, you’ll cross 2 wooden bridges.
 You still have a ways to go after the second wooden bridge, but eventually, you’ll come around a curve and you’ll see a tree on the left that is "marked" with a number of ribbons (though in 2013, they were hardly visible- look for orange plastic fencing).
 That’s it.
 You’ll see what is left of the trail.

 Since we knew we would be hiking alone in a remote wilderness area, we took the precaution of letting our friends know where we would be hiking and they were also on-call as a "backup ride" at the south Road 191 area in case we decided that we couldn’t make it back to our car one the north side on foot.
 If you do this hike, it would be smart for you to have some sort of similar "backup plan" as people have gotten lost in these “wilderness areas”.